2.1. Tensors, Shapes, and DTypes

 For readers in a theorem file, α often means “the scalar the theorem is polymorphic over”.
 In a

-distinction matters because the same model can be instantiated over Float, IEEE32Exec, or ℝ
+spell out the scalar parameter because the same model can be instantiated over Float,

-For small examples, the most common constructors are:
+For compact examples, the most common constructors are:

 -